Are you already familiar with the work of these famous photographers?

 By guessing how far his subject was he would look at his lens and guess the focal point.
-He was very good at this an got great images time and time again.
-Winogrand was also known for shooting with a wide angle lens and putting it right in strangers faces to create dynamic shots.
+He was very good enough at this and got great black and white images time and time again.
+Winogrand was also known for shooting with a wide angle lens and putting it right in strangers faces to create black and white dynamic shots.
 His work will live forever as some of the best street photography images ever created.

 Winogrand was always aware of how people fit in spaces as well as how comedy can be found in every aspect of life.

 Dorothea Lange’s photograph entitled Migrant Mother depicts a mother with two young children living in a lean-to tent.
-She told Lange that they had been living off of frozen vegetables and birds they had killed in the fields.
-This is an iconic image and a striking one at that.
-Lange photographed people from all walks of life including people in Japanese internment camps.
+She told Dorothea Lange that they had been living off of frozen vegetables and birds they had killed in the fields.
+Migrant Mother is an iconic black and white image and a striking one at that.
+As a documentary photographer, Dorothea Lange photographed people from all walks of life including people in Japanese internment camps.

 Lange was able, to sum up, the Great Depression in a single image.

 Edward Henry Weston was one of the most influential 20th century American famous photographers.
 He gained acclaim for his work in various genres.
 From nudes to still lifes to landscapes, Edward Weston portrayed subjects in innovative yet simple ways.
 Many believe that Edward Weston developed the American approach to modern photography due to his focus on Western America’s places and people.

 From everyday objects to elemental landscapes, Weston helped take photography out of the Victorian perception of painting.
 He pioneered a modernism approach of a large-format camera to produce richly detailed black and white pictures.
 Some of his famous works include photos of sea shells, cabbage leaves, and peppers that look mystical and almost erotic.